How to Make Your Own Eco-Enzyme Detergent

 If you want to make a smaller quantity, reduce the ratio accordingly - i.e. 10 parts of water, 1 part of brown sugar and 3 parts fruit/vegetable wastes.

 The above Eco-Enzyme formula is concentrated.
 You need to dilute it with water before using.
-Since different usage requires different concentration, start with 1 capful of enzyme to 1 liter of water and reduce/add as needed.
-Don't be too worry of getting the right concentration.
+Since different usage requires different concentration, start with one capful of enzyme to one liter of water and reduce/add as needed.
+Don't be too worried about getting the right concentration.

 There are many uses of Eco-Enzyme.
-Their antibacterial and antiviral resistance properties make them great for cleaning drains, floors, bathrooms, dishes, fruits and vegetables and even your body.
+Their antibacterial and antiviral resistance properties make them great for cleaning drains, floors, bathrooms, dishes, fruits, vegetables, and even your body.
 Eco-Enzyme improves air quality by removing foul odors and drives away insects in your home.
-Besides being an effective cleaning agent, Eco-Enzyme is biodegradable which helps protect our environment as compared to using conventional chemically produced detergents.
+Besides being an effective cleaning agent, Eco-Enzyme is biodegradable, which helps protect our environment as compared to using conventional chemically produced detergents.